SchwarzIT/onyx/apps/docs/src/development/packages/nuxt-docs.md

 ::: warning app.vue
 **Important!**
-If your Nuxt project has a `app.vue` file, delete it.
+If your Nuxt project has a `app/app.vue` file, delete it.
 Otherwise the whole documentation template will be overridden and not work correctly.
 :::

 ### Step 2: Configure pnpm